Saturday, September 9, 2023 | 10 a.m.-1 p.m.

 Looking for creative ideas to get your kids moving?
 Vanderbilt Fitness Associate Jillian shares fitness skills and activities that are fun for the whole family.

-Drop by the Fitness Studio and join Zumba instructor Lourdes as she leads a fun, energizing Zumbathon.
-Dance along for one song or a whole hour — the choice is yours.
+Drop by the Fitness Studio and sample some fun, energizing, family-friendly classes, including line dancing and Zumba.
+Join in for one song or a whole hour — the choice is yours.
 You may find it too fun to stop!

 MBSR instructor and onsite physical therapist Bobby Russell will lead short mindfulness sessions.